bridgetsfe1/Project-1/README.md

-# Project-1
+# Projects-cps
-Project 1 for Chem5050
+Repo for projects done in Chem 5050